Periodontics & Implant Surgery

 Both of these methods are performed on the 8 to 10 front teeth of the upper and lower jaws that are visible when smiling.

-To learn about the difference between composite veneers and dental laminates and determine which method suits you, stay with us until the end.
+To learn about the difference between composite veneers and dental laminates and determine which method suits you while maintaining optimal periodontal health, stay with us until the end.

 What Are Composite Veneers?